 The first few weeks at your new school are probably going to be bumpy, just because you’re new.
 But there are things you can do:

-- Do what you like.
-Whether it's playing music, sports, writing, drawing or anything else, there'll be someone who's into the same things as you.
+- Do the things you like to do.
+Whether it’s playing music, sports, writing, drawing or anything else, there’ll be someone who’s into the same things as you.

 - Talk to people.
-They're curious about you anyway because you're new, so if there's someone you like, have a chat with them.
+They’re curious about you anyway, because you’re new, so if there’s someone you think you’d like, have a chat with them.

 - Keep in contact with your old friends – just because you’re not seeing them every day doesn’t mean you can’t stay close.

 - Be patient.
-It can be pretty annoying to have to learn all of the people, places, teachers and subjects again from scratch.
-But things will fall into place for you at your new school if you give them time.
+It can be pretty annoying to have to learn how everything works and who everyone is again from scratch.
+But if you give it time, things will fall into place for you at your new school.

 Find an ally

-If all of the changes are getting to you, find someone to tell about it.
-This person could be a friend from your old school, a family member, a counsellor or a doctor.
-Chatting with someone who's a bit more distant from your situation can help.
+If all the changes are getting to you, find someone to talk with about it.
+They could be a friend from your old school, a family member, a counsellor or a doctor.
+Chatting with someone who’s distant from your situation can help.